francois-gm/go-kabk/go4-2021-2022-thesis-assignment/10-optimizing/README.md

 ### Fonts

 - **.woff2** is your friend.
-Use https://transfonter.org (or https://www.fontsquirrel.com/tools/webfont-generator) to generate your font files!
-It's okay to include other file formats as fallback (if the browser does not support woff2 which should be pretty rare in 2022).
-When dealing with 'fallbacks' you declare first your *best* option (so woff2 is the best, so it goes first).
+Use tools like [transfonter.org](https://transfonter.org) (or [fontsquirrel.com](https://www.fontsquirrel.com/tools/webfont-generator)) to generate your font files!
+It's okay to include other file formats as fallback (if the browser does not support `woff2` which should be pretty rare in 2022).
+When dealing with 'fallbacks' you declare first your *best* option (so `woff2` is the best, so it goes first).

 ### General

-- If you have a looooooooot of files, and it's very heavy, especially media files, you can also use a CDN (Content Delivery Network) to deliver your media files: https://cloudinary.com/ (cloudinary has a free tier, [documentation](https://cloudinary.com/documentation/image_optimization)).
+- If you have a lot of files, and it's very heavy, especially media files, you can also use a CDN (Content Delivery Network) to deliver your media files: https://cloudinary.com/ (cloudinary has a free tier, [documentation](https://cloudinary.com/documentation/image_optimization)).
 Imagekit.io too -> https://imagekit.io/use-cases/file-upload/

 ## 2. How properties affect page rendering 🐌